 - Six students are admitted into each cohort at Mayo Clinic in Rochester, Minnesota.

-- One student is admitted into the second cohort at Mayo Clinic in Scottsdale, Arizona.
+- One student is admitted into the January cohort at Mayo Clinic's campus in Scottsdale, Arizona.

 During the program, students receive a comprehensive educational experience with one-on-one instruction.